grayside/adamross.dev/content/post/2024/where-to-host-my-tech-blog/index.md

 Chosen option **Option 1: Firebase Hosting**

 Firebase Hosting is a specialized tool for static site hosting, providing ease of deployment, a global CDN, and a good free tier.
 I have a lot of familiarity with Google Cloud, but less familiarity with the Firebase products.
-This provides an opportunity to broaden my knowledge.

 {{< callout info >}}
 Working for Google means my day job pays me to be familiar with Google Cloud, which may lead me to use Google Cloud for more personal projects.
 This gives Firebase Hosting some advantage in the decision.
 {{</callout>}}

+I'm choosing Firebase Hosting because it meets all my requirements and broadens my knowledge of Google Cloud.

 ### Alternatives Considered